learn-co-curriculum/reading-ios-intro-to-xcode/README.md

 Being a developer, you will want to create various applications for these various operating systems (everyone has an app idea).

 There needs to be a place where we can create this software.
-We use a Word document to create essays, stories or...
-I'm not really sure, I don't use Word documents anymore but you get the point.
+We use a Word document to create essays, stories, and other text based documents.

 Xcode serves as our Word document.
 It's a place where we write code.

 The programming languages we can utilize within Xcode are Swift & Objective-C. When this code is written, we can then *run* the application.
 When doing so, Xcode is able to take the code we wrote and read it.
 It does more than read the code, it's able to compile it and allow any of the above devices to run it!